Kurama250/Discord_token_manager/README.md

 </p>

 /\ Please note, to use the proxy system for TOR it must already be installed !
-- [Tor link](https://archive.torproject.org/tor-package-archive/torbrowser/13.5.6/tor-expert-bundle-windows-x86_64-13.5.6.tar.gz) for start proxy and after start : Tor/tor/tor.exe
+- [Tor link](https://archive.torproject.org/tor-package-archive/torbrowser/13.5.6/tor-expert-bundle-windows-x86_64-13.5.6.tar.gz) for download tor and after start : Tor/tor/tor.exe

 <em><h1 align="center">The code is available in application directly if you wish in releases !</h1></em>
 > https://github.com/Kurama250/Discord_token_manager/releases/tag/v1.1